-- The head process locates over the ectoderm of the blastoderm, separated by subcephalic pocket. - The head process is surrounded by the ectoderm. - At the dorsal to the head process the ectoderm forms the neural folds, between them the neural groove. - Under the neural groove there is the notochord. - Under the notochord there is the foregut like crescent shape. - Notice the thickness of the splanchnic mesoderm near the endoderm of the anterior internal portal of the foregut this is represent the primary indicator of the formation of the heart in the embryo. - Draw with label C.S. through the head process in chick embryo of 24h. incubation.
+- a- Examine the C.S. through the head process in Chick embryo of 24h. incubation under light microscope and notice the followings: - The head process locates over the ectoderm of the blastoderm, separated by subcephalic pocket. - The head process is surrounded by the ectoderm. - At the dorsal to the head process the ectoderm forms the neural folds, between them the neural groove. - Under the neural groove there is the notochord. - Under the notochord there is the foregut like crescent shape. - Notice the thickness of the splanchnic mesoderm near the endoderm of the anterior internal portal of the foregut this is represent the primary indicator of the formation of the heart in the embryo.